SitramSoft/HomeLab/wordpress/wordpress.md

 sudo touch /etc/nginx/conf.d/myblog.conf
 ```

 Create the global vhost file to permanently redirect the http standard requests to https and optionally to enable SSL certificate communication with Let's Encrypt.
+In the example below the SSL certificate handing is commented out because it is handled by a separate Nginx instance.

 ```bash
 sudo nano /etc/nginx/conf.d/http.conf